The Centuries at Falling Creek

 The signature product of a blast furnace is pig iron and glassy slag.
 The former is the currency produced by the site and may not be expected to be found at the site where it was produced.
 The latter is a waste product and will be discarded in close proximity to the smelting site and is quite unmistakable.
 Glassy slag is pure enough to be recycled into glass objects.

 Our concern was that despite strenuous and long-term claims that Falling Creek had gotten into blast, the signature artifacts (glassy slag) demonstrating that fact had not been recovered from the site.
 The window of opportunity from the documents was quite small.
 Beverley sent back a letter in the autumn of 1621 stating that he would have a plentiful supply of iron by the next summer.
 His campaign would have started in early 1622, possibly in the middle of February.
 The outside temperature has to be warm enough that the water wheel will not freeze as the bellows would then not work and the furnace would cease to work.
 Ironmasters started a campaign late enough in the year to ensure the water supply would not stop and kept going until the following winter when temperatures got low enough to stop the wheel.
-Beverley would have had at most 5 weeks of smelting and possibly as little as 3 weeks before the Powhatans attacked and stopped the venture.
+Beverley would have had at most five weeks of smelting and possibly as little as three weeks before the Powhatans attacked and stopped the venture.